OpenBionics/Anthropomorphic-Robot-Hands/README.md

 # OpenBionics - Anthropomorphic Robot Hands

-Anthropomorphic, adaptive robot hands
+Anthropomorphic, adaptive robot hand with bio-inspired fingers.
+The compliant fingers employ a metacarpophalangeal (MCP) joint design that can perform flexion/extension and adduction/abduction concurrently.

 ## Contents

 In this repository you can find:
-* CAD files for MCP actuation design
+* CAD files of the bio-inspired finger equipped with the MCP joint design
-* ROS package software for dual Dynamixel RX-28 servo motor operation
+* ROS package software for dual operation of Dynamixel RX-28 servo motors
 * Design optimization framework for differential mechanism parameters
 * Archive of prototype images